A combined XI of forgotten PFA Team of the Year entrants from Premier League history

 The Frenchman was a massive hit at the DW Stadium during his maiden campaign, which was incidentally Wigan’s debut season in the Premier League.
 Under the guidance of Paul Jewell, the Latics finished 10th and Chimbonda pipped the likes of Gary Neville, Steve Finnan and Paulo Ferreira to the coveted right-back spot in 2005/06.
 He went on to play for Spurs, Sunderland and Blackburn, but he will always be remembered for that one season along the River Douglas.

-Nominally a right-back by trade, Chimbonda has been utilised at centre-back across his career and would not be out of place in this formation.
+Nominally a right-back by trade, Chimbonda was utilised at centre-back across his career and would not be out of place in this formation.

 CB: Richard Dunne (Aston Villa)